Capitalism’s Past? is published by Networks and Neighbours, an affiliate of the Punctum Books imprint Gracchi Books.

 Networks and Neighbours (N&N) is an international research project dedicated to the study of Late Antiquity and the Early Middle Ages.
-To this end, N&N runs symposia, conferences and other events, publishes essays and reviews, and soon books and new editions.
+To this end, N&N runs symposia, conferences and other events, and publishes essays and reviews.
 N&N is entirely no-fees Open-Access, non-profit, and all events, programs and series that we run and sponsor are free of charge.

 N&N is constituted by scholars from around the globe.
 We encourage participation from diverse perspectives and institutional frameworks, and strive for a complementing collection of advanced students, junior researchers and senior academics in dialogue freely and openly, without barriers – whether territorial, linguistic, national, or other.

 For more about N&N see our profile page.

 Gracchi Books is an open-access publisher in Medieval Studies and related subjects.
 It is a formal imprint of Punctum Books, which is also run by medievalists, and based at UC Santa Barbara.
 Gracchi is entirely no-fees OA, and authors maintain equal rights to their work.
 Books are published simultaneously as e-books that are free to download and as paperback print books available for purchase at fair cost.